-The address primitive never acts on the phrase part of an email address, nor on comments within that address.
+The address primitive never acts on the phrase part of an email address or on comments within that address.
 It also never acts on group names, although it does act on the addresses within the group construct.

-Implementations MUST restrict the address test to headers that contain addresses, but MUST include at least From, To, Cc, Bcc, Sender, Resent-From, Resent-To, and SHOULD include any other header that utilizes an "address-list" structured header body.
+Implementations MUST restrict the address test to headers that contain addresses, but MUST include at least From, To, Cc, Bcc, Sender, Resent-From, and Resent-To, and it SHOULD include any other header that utilizes an "address-list" structured header body.

-Example: if address :is :all "from" "tim@example.com" { discard;
+Example: if address :is :all "from" "tim@example.com" { discard; }

-5.2.
+Guenther & Showalter Standards Track [Page 26] 5.2.
 Test allof

-Syntax: allof <tests: test-list>
+Usage: allof <tests: test-list>

-The allof test performs a logical AND on the tests supplied to it.
+The "allof" test performs a logical AND on the tests supplied to it.